nehalineogi/azure-cross-solution-network-architectures/apim/README-identity.md

 # Design Components and Considerations

+0. **Traffic Flows**

+   1. Blue/Cyan : Backend API Connections
+   2. Green: Developer Portal Sign in experience using AAD
+   3. Red: Developer Portal Sign-in experience  using B2C

-1. Note: The above diagram shows the Internal Mode but it can be used with External and Default mode as well.
+1. Note: The above diagram shows the APIM internal mode with Application gateway but it can be used with External and Default mode as well.
 Detailed implementation of [internal](README-internal.md) and [external](README-external.md) is explained in previous sections in this series.
 2. Basic Authentication is the default methad the is available with API Management.
 3. AAD Auth allows access to the developer portal from users from Azure AD or Corporate AD accounts sync'd to AAD using Azure AD Connect
 4. AAD B2C Auth (Requires Premium Tier)
+5. There are three different tenants
+   1. AAD Tenant(Custom Domain: penguintrails.com, default domain: xxxx.onmicrosoft.com)
+   2. B2C Tenant (nnb2cdomain.onmicrosoft.com) associated with AAD tenant(penguintrails.com)
+   3. Tenant where APIM resources are deployed.

 # Pre-requisites